dsakurai/TTK-demo-install/ReadMe.md

 You can also update an existing demo that you installed through this project.
 To do so execute `TTK-demo-install/install_or_update.sh`.
 It doesn't matter in which directory you are in.

+If something fails, you can continue the build in the cmake build directory `TTK-demo-install/build`.
+Each project like ParaView is in the prefix directory named like `TTK-demo-install/build/ParaView-prefix`.
+The build directory of a project can be found in, continuing with ParaView as an example, `TTK-demo-install/build/ParaView-prefix/src/ParaView-build/`.

 Known Issues
 ------------
 **Qt Version**